Half-Life - Camille Georgeson-Usher - In Waking a Dream

 “Can you please pull over?
 I think I’m going to be sick,” Rym asked the cab driver.

-The sad part about that car ride—well, there are too many sad parts to count—but a sad moment for Rym that she only later realized was that she was learning about a history of her own people from someone else, who had no connection to it other than academic interest.
-Rym’s ancestors were forced to leave the Sahtu region of the Northwest Territories because of residential school.
-She didn’t, and still doesn’t have any connection to the area or family that still lives there, but her friend’s story spoke to something deep within her.
+The sad part about that car ride—well, there are too many sad parts to count—but a sad moment for Rym, one that she only later realized, was that she was learning about a history of her own people from someone else, someone who had no connection to it other than academic interest.
+Rym’s ancestors were forced to leave the Sahtu region of the Northwest Territories because of residential schooling.
+She didn’t, and still doesn’t, have any connection to the area or family that still lives there, but her friend’s story spoke to something deep within her.

 Ts̱ēmā Igharas & Erin Siddall, Great Bear Money Rock, 2021–2022.
 Co-commissioned by Toronto Biennial of Art and Momenta Biennale de l’image.
 Photo: Rebecca Tisdelle-Macias.